gurvancampion/gurvancampion/README.md

 ## Hey, I'm Gurvan 👋

-Freelance, Full-Stack-Developer, and an entrepreneur passionate about web development and new technology.
+Freelance, Full-Stack-Developer, and solopreneur passionate about web development and cutting-edge technologies, particularly the latest advancements in AI models, such as generative AI and large language models.

-- ✨ Working on multiple frontend & backend projects using Vue.js and Node.js.
-- 🌱 I'm currently digging into the world of AI/ML and web3.
-- 💬 Feel free to reach out to discuss about your project, cheers! 🍻
+💬 Feel free to reach out to discuss about your project, cheers! 🍻

 ### Connect with me